 The RNLI is the charity that saves lives at sea.
-Powered primarily by kind donations, our search and rescue service has been saving lives for nearly 200 years.
+Powered primarily by kind donations, our search and rescue service has been saving lives for 200 years.

 We are a charity founded upon and driven by our values of selflessness, courage, dependability and trustworthiness, with volunteers at our heart.
-Values shared by generations of supporters like you who have powered our lifesaving work through your kindness and generosity for almost 200 years.
+Values shared by generations of supporters like you who have powered our lifesaving work through your kindness and generosity for 200 years.

 Swanage RNLI’s Shannon class lifeboat, George Thomas Lacy 13-13, at sea.